AnmolSrivastava01/FLASK_BLOG/README.md

 # FLASK_BLOG
 This fully working website stores data and fetches data from the user through the user who wants to log in and register.
-Technologies used: HTML,CSS , Python , Flask , Javascript, BootStrap
+Technologies used: HTML,CSS, Python, Flask, Javascript, BootStrap